Oklahoma City: Metropolitan statistical area

 Oklahoma City is the principal city of the eight-county Oklahoma City metropolitan statistical Area in Central Oklahoma and is the state's largest urbanized area.
 As of 2015, the metro area was the 41st largest in the nation based on population.

+According to the Associated Press who issues the AP Style guidelines, Oklahoma City is one of 30 U.S. cities that do not need a state name when writing an article about the city, such as writing "Oklahoma City", instead of "Oklahoma City, Oklahoma".

 Religion

 The Association of Religion Data Archives in 2020 reported that the Southern Baptist Convention was the city and metropolitan area's most prominent Christian tradition with 213,008 members, Christianity being the area's predominant religion.
 Non/interdenominational Protestants were the second largest tradition with 195,158 members.
 The Roman Catholic Church claimed 142,491 adherents throughout the metropolitan region and Pentecostals within the Assemblies of God USA numbered 48,470.
 The remainder of Christians in the area held to predominantly Evangelical Christian beliefs in numerous evangelical Protestant denominations.
 Outside of Christendom, there were 4,230 practitioners of Hinduism and 2,078 Mahayana Buddhists.
 An estimated 8,904 residents practiced Islam during this study.